North Florida College logo

 1957

-Florida Legislature authorizes expansion of junior college system; North Florida Junior College and Suwannee River Junior College are founded.
+Florida Legislature authorizes expansion of junior colleges; North Florida Junior College and Suwannee River Junior College founded.

 1958

-Marshall W. Hamilton appointed president (March); first classes held (September).
+Marshall W. Hamilton appointed president; first classes held in September.

 1964

-Following the Civil Rights Act, Suwannee River Junior College closes, and faculty integrate into North Florida Junior College.
+Civil Rights Act passed; Suwannee River Junior College closed with most faculty moving to North Florida Junior College.

 1995